Al-Aqsa Mosque: 20th century

-In 1816, the mosque was restored by Sulayman Pasha al-Adil, the Acre-based governor of Sidon, after having been in a dilapidated state.

 The first renovation in the 20th century occurred in 1922, when the Supreme Muslim Council under Amin al-Husayni (the Grand Mufti of Jerusalem) commissioned Turkish architect Ahmet Kemalettin Bey to restore al-Aqsa Mosque and the monuments in its precincts.
 The council also commissioned British architects, Egyptian engineering experts and local officials to contribute to and oversee the repairs and additions which were carried out in 1924–25 by Kemalettin.
 The renovations included reinforcing the mosque's ancient Umayyad foundations, rectifying the interior columns, replacing the beams, erecting a scaffolding, conserving the arches and drum of the main dome's interior, rebuilding the southern wall, and replacing timber in the central nave with a slab of concrete.
 The renovations also revealed Fatimid-era mosaics and inscriptions on the interior arches that had been covered with plasterwork.
 The arches were decorated with gold and green-tinted gypsum and their timber tie beams were replaced with brass.
 A quarter of the stained glass windows also were carefully renewed so as to preserve their original Abbasid and Fatimid designs.

-Severe damage was caused by the 1837 and 1927 earthquakes.
+Severe damage was caused by the 1927 Jericho earthquake earthquake.
 The damage from the 1927 earthquake and a small tremor in the summer of 1937 caused the roof of the mosque to collapse.
 Repairs were undertaken in 1938 and 1942.
 The upper part of the north wall of the mosque was reconstructed and the whole interior of the roofing was refaced.
 Other repairs included the partial reconstruction of the jambs and lintels of the central doors, the refacing of the front of five bays of the porch, and the demolition of the vaulted buildings that formerly adjoined the east side of the mosque.
 Italian Fascist leader Benito Mussolini donated Carrara marble columns in the late 1930s.

 On 20 July 1951, King Abdullah I was shot three times by a Palestinian gunman as he entered the mosque, killing him.
 His grandson Prince Hussein, was at his side and was also hit, though a medal he was wearing on his chest deflected the bullet.